The lymphatic system is a major part of your body’s immune system. It includes your lymph nodes, bone marrow, spleen, and thymus.

 A doctor might use the following tests:

 - Ultrasound.
-During an ultrasound, sound waves bounce off tissues and organs to create a picture.
-Ultrasounds are used to examine swollen areas or find the best location for a biopsy.
+During an ultrasound, sound waves bounce off tissues and organs to create an image.
+Your doctor may use an ultrasound to examine swollen areas or find the best location for a biopsy.

 - X-ray.
 An X-ray uses radiation to take detailed images of the inside of your body.

 - Computed tomography (CT) scan.
-In a CT scan, narrow X-rays are used to take detailed 3D pictures.
+In a CT scan, a radiographer uses narrow X-rays to create detailed 3D pictures.
 Compared to X-rays, CT scans take clearer images of swollen lymph nodes.

 - Positron emission tomography (PET).
-Before a PET scan, you’re injected with a radioactive form of sugar, which is taken up by cancer cells.
-These cells clearly appear on the scan.
+Before a PET scan, a doctor will inject you with a radioactive form of sugar, which cancer cells absorb.
+These cells appear on the scan.

 - Magnetic resonance imaging (MRI).
-If your doctor thinks you have lymphoma of the central nervous system, you’ll get an MRI.
+If your doctor thinks you have lymphoma of the central nervous system, they’ll order an MRI.

 Bone marrow biopsy